 - Lack of flexibility – Air tires take away some of the shock-impact from the rider.
 The shock-impact is noticeable when a rider goes over bumps, or non-paved surfaces.
 Air tires are flexible and absorb the force of the impact.
 Foam tires do not.
 They are less flexible therefore leaving the rider to feel the force of impact.
 This can be hard for the body of a small child.

 - Similarly, the lack of flexibility causes foam tires to lose traction on non-paved surfaces.
 Even with the new tread pattern and knobs, the traction performance is not as effective as air tires on all terrain surfaces.
 Foam tires slip easily.

 Generally, unless a parent is planning to take the child riding in all terrain environments, or if they have a child at a skilled biking level (one who loves to perform daring tricks), foam tires are still workable.
-Since they are lightweight, it is less heavy for your child to handle.
+Since they are lightweight, the bike is less heavy for your child to handle.
 Nevertheless, parents have the option of switching the tires from foam to air.
 They will need to purchase a separate set of air tires, however.

 Adjustable Quick-Release Seat Posts and Handlebars

 The next part of our review of the ST4 looks at the adjustable quick-release seat and handlebars.
 The ST-4 features quick-release clamps on its seat post and handlebar.
 This allows for a quick and easy adjustment of the seat height and handlebars necessary for when the child grows, or if the bike is passed between different children.
 However, the seat post’s and handlebar’s height can only be extended so far which means parents may need to buy extra parts.

 Strider sells many separate parts and accessories to personalize, or enhance the the ST-4’s performance.
 In cases where the bike is shared amongst siblings, parents can purchase seats, handlebars, and more to custom the bike according to the specific child’s needs.